LAStools/LAStools.github.io/download/lasgrid_README.md

 -osep [n]                : set text output separator as [sep] (see below, only xyz)
 -otif                    : output as GeoTIFF image
 -oxyz                    : output as xyz textfile
+-force_tif               : force output in TIFF format, regardless of data size.
+Used in combination with GeoTIFF output
+-force_bigTif            : force output in BigTIFF format, regardless of data size.
+Used in combination with GeoTIFF output
 -pipe_on                 : write output to command pipe, see also -std_in
 -populate                : populate header on output
 -target_ecef             : output is geocentric (Earth-centered Earth-fixed)